 Peterson's AP Test Prep:

-AP English Language and Composition Practice Tests Plus+
+AP U.S. Government and Politics Practice Tests Plus+

 Hear from a high school counselor on the benefits of an AP class

 - Create a personalized study plan to keep yourself accountable

 - Work through two online (2) full-length AP practice tests, with detailed answers and explanations to every question

 - Take notes on question type and content

 - Earn knowledge points to make studying fun

 - Discover your strengths as well as your weaknesses so you can focus your studies

 - Start here if you are already comfortable with the covered content, but need practice to perfect your skills and pacing for test day